top of page

 In a cell of his own making

 Jason sat on the edge of his bed, the old mattress sagging under his weight.
-The lyrics he had tried to write lay crumpled on the floor, scattered like dead leaves.
-His guitar leaned against the nightstand, untouched, the strings gathering dust.
+The pages of lyrics he had tried to write lay crumpled on the floor, scattered like dead leaves.
+His guitar leaned against the nightstand, untouched, the old strings patiently waiting.

 The world outside was silent.
 No traffic, no laughter from the bar down the street, no hum of the city.
 Just the slow, rhythmic ticking of the clock, reminding him that time still moved even when he no longer wanted it to.